 The bill to delist foreign companies isn't solely directed at China.
 However, the timing of the bill and the statements made by some lawmakers make it clear that it's another tool to take on China economically.
 The Senate passed the bill a month after the accounting scandal at Luckin Coffee, which is a Chinese company.
 Also, the bill is part of a long series of steps that the Trump administration has taken to separate the U.S. economically from China.

-Chinese companies listed in the US
+Chinese companies listed in the U.S.

 What would happen if Alibaba and others were delisted?

-If the delisting happens with a warning, investors may flock to sell their shares in these companies before the formal delisting, driving stock prices down.
-Having already raised the capital, the companies won’t be affected much unless they have plans to raise more in the near term.
+If the delisting happens with a warning, as it would be, investors may flock to sell their shares in these companies before the formal delisting, which would drive stock prices down.
+Having already raised the capital, the companies won’t be impacted much unless they have plans to raise more in the near term.